pavelmc/Si5351mcu/README.md

 ## Author & contributors ##

-The only author is Pavel Milanes, CO7WT, a cuban amateur radio operator; reachable at pavelmc@gmail.com, Until now I have no contributors or sponsors.
+The main author is Pavel Milanes, CO7WT, a cuban amateur radio operator; reachable at pavelmc@gmail.com, Until now I have no contributors or sponsors.

+But I have received the contributions stated below:

+* @birdwes:
+  - I2C busrt mode
+  - Found & fixed a bug about freq calculations.

 ## Where to download the latest version? ##